Kent27/docs-emobiq/document/function/Object/dateDiff/dateDiff.md

 ## Description

-Calculates of the difference between two dates, measuring the duration or interval between them in terms of days, weeks, months and etc.
+Calculates the difference between two dates, measuring the duration or interval between them in terms of days, weeks, months, etc.

 ## Input / Parameter